 Film and Video Policy for UO Libraries

-Candid photography and videography are allowed in the Libraries as long as this is not disruptive to library users.
-Persons wishing to coordinate an organized photo shoot or take group shots should contact the Libraries’ Director of Communications and Marketing or the respective branch library media contact (see list below).
-At the point of inquiry, persons will be expected to provide contact information, affiliation, and purpose for filming.
+Persons wishing to coordinate an organized photo shoot or take group shots for non-commercial purposes should contact the respective branch library contact (see list below).
+At the point of inquiry, please provide contact information, affiliation, and purpose for filming.
 After obtaining permission, which may be granted immediately or after consultation with other staff, the following guidelines should be observed:

 - The taking of photographs and/or videotaping should not disrupt patrons or staff.

 - Photographs/videos should not be taken of patrons or staff unless they have granted permission to do so.